AzureCosmosDB/MongoMigrationDataAssessment/README.md

  ### Assessment command parameters

-**-c | --connectionString** *(Required)*: Source MongoDB endpoint connection string
+**-c | --connectionString** *(Required)*
+Source MongoDB endpoint connection string
   - The hostname or IP should be one either privately or publicly accessible from the client machine.
-  - The credentials specified should have minimum readAnyDatabase and clusterMonitor roles assigned.
+  - The credentials specified should have minimum readAnyDatabase and clusterMonitor [roles](https://www.mongodb.com/docs/manual/reference/built-in-roles/#mongodb-authrole-clusterMonitor) assigned.
   - In case of a sharded cluster, use the connection string of the mongos instance.
   - Special characters in username and password will need to be percent-encoded before adding them to the connection string.
 You may use a publicly available [URL encoder](https://www.urlencoder.org/) to do the encoding.

-**-t | --targetVersion** *(Required)*: Target version is the version of Azure Cosmos DB for MongoDB that you want to migrate to.
+**-t | --targetVersion** *(Required)*

+Target version is the version of Azure Cosmos DB for MongoDB that you want to migrate to.
 The possible values are RU and vCore corresponding to RU and vCore offerings of Azure Cosmos DB for MongoDB.

-**-l | --logFilePath** (Optional): Path to the directory containing MongoDB logs.
+**-l | --logFilePath** (Optional)

+Path to the directory containing MongoDB logs.
 These logs will be used for feature and query analysis.

-**-o | --outputFolderPath** *(Optional)*: Path to the directory where the output of data assessment will be stored.
+**-o | --outputFolderPath** *(Optional)*

+Path to the directory where the output of data assessment will be stored.
 The default output folder is *C:\Users\<usernamne>\AppData\Local\Temp\MongoDataAssessment\Reports*

-**-ca | --collectionsToAssessFilePath** *(Optional)*: To assess only specific collections from the cluster.
+**-ca | --collectionsToAssessFilePath** *(Optional)*

+To assess only specific collections from the cluster.
 Users can provide those collection namespaces in a file (one namespace per line).
 This argument is the path to the file containing namespaces of collections to assess in data assessment.

-**-ce | --collectionsToExcludeFilePath** *(Optional)*:To exclude specific collections from the cluster for data assessment.
+**-ce | --collectionsToExcludeFilePath** *(Optional)*

+To exclude specific collections from the cluster for data assessment.
 Users can provide those collection namespaces (databasename.collectionname) in a file (one namespace per line).
 This argument is the path to the file containing namespaces of collections to exclude in data assessment.

-**-g | --getCompleteDetails** *(Optional)*:The tool by default returns a maximum of 20 documents per collection for each check done as part of data assessment.
-If users want to get all the documents rather than 20, they can pass the value of this argument as true.
+**-g | --getCompleteDetails** *(Optional)*

+The tool by default returns a maximum of 20 documents per collection for each check done as part of data assessment.
+If users want to get all the documents rather than 20, they can pass the value of this argument as *true*.

 ### Understanding the data assessment report